Flores island

 Flora and fauna

 The west coast of Flores is one of the few places, aside from the island of Komodo itself, where the Komodo dragon can be found in the wild.
 The Flores giant rat is also endemic to the Island.
+Culture

 There are many languages spoken on the island of Flores, all of them belonging to the Austronesian family.
 In the center of the island in the districts of Ngada and Ende there is what is variously called the Central Flores Dialect Chain or the Central Flores Linkage.
 Within this area there are slight linguistic differences in almost every village.
 At least six separate languages are identifiable.
 These are from west to east: Ngada, Nage, Keo, Ende, Lio and Palu'e, which is spoken on the island with the same name of the north coast of Flores.
 Locals would probably also add So'a and Bajawa to this list, which anthropologists have labeled dialects of Ngadha.
 Portuguese traders and missionaries came to Flores in the 16th century, mainly to Larantuka and Sikka.
 Their influence is still discernible in Sikka's language and culture.